Skip to main content

 Pienza Arch Painting

-By Commissions, Italy, Architecture
+By Commissions, Architecture, Italy

 Pienza is a hilltop town, and past this doorway the ground drops steeply into stairs.
 To me this painting represents how we look at the future in this moment.
 We see something beautiful, but hazy right now.
 Because of the pandemic, it is difficult to discern how far off that landscape may actually be and how we might arrive there.